 To prepare for an online course called Get Quirky, designed to help you embrace your quirks, I took a survey of people about what they mean when they think of the word “quirky.”
 I’ll be sharing the results in this blog post.
 I’m excited to share with you.

-The results are qualitative rather than quantitative for the most part, though I will tell you that the 96% of the 150 people who replied to my super-long survey (I get so curious and can’t stop asking questions) identify themselves as “quirky” based on their own definition and 94% think of “quirky” as more of a positive word than a negative one.
+The results are qualitative rather than quantitative for the most part, though I will tell you 96% of the 150 people who replied to my super-long survey (I get so curious and can’t stop asking questions) identify themselves as “quirky” based on their own definition and 94% think of “quirky” as more of a positive word than a negative one.
 So we can already see “quirky” people are not only at peace with being quirky–they think it’s admirable to wear mismatched socks, or as many of them said, dance to their own drum.
 Dancing came up often in the definition.